 However, there are cases where some services in your monorepo app are dependent on the others.
 This can happen when you have an infrastructure specific service (that creates your DynamoDB tables) that need to be deployed before your APIs.
 To do this, Seed gives you a very convenient way to configure your deployment workflow into phases.

 Seed has a concept of deployment phases.
 By default, all your services are deployed concurrently in a single phase.
-But you can configure these by hitting Manage Deploy Phases from your app settings.
+However, you can configure these by hitting Manage Deploy Phases from the Pipeline tab.

-Here you’ll be able to manage the deployment phases for your app.
+Here you’ll be able to manage the deploy phases for your app.

 To add a phase, simply hit the Add a Phase button